-Beneficial outcomes are insights into benchmarking approaches, best practices and peer community networking to allow the upskilling of suppliers in their understanding of sustainable water management.
-We measure the success of this engagement with our suppliers with improved EcoVadis scores after joining of the Responsible Sourcing Council and follows the EcoVadis guidelines on how to improve their performances and/or by going through corrective action plan monitoring
+Beneficial outcomes of our engagements are: insights into benchmarking approaches and utilising KPI tracking to demonstrate year on year improvements, sharing best practices and peer community networking enables the upskilling of suppliers in their understanding of sustainable water management.
+We measure the success of this active engagement with our suppliers through EcoVadis scorecard data.